thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 An alternative method to the above is to take the delay to be the lag to the maximum of the cross-correlation of the two signals.
-A more precise location of the cross-correlation peak can be obtained with with parabolic interpolation of the peak.
+A more precise location of the cross-correlation peak can be obtained with parabolic interpolation of the peak.
 Of course, the broad-band edges of the tone burst are included in the cross-correlation calculation.
 Results for both methods are shown in
 |sos_method|.
 The calculated phase velocities are similar, but the